Aranna-0572/Aranna-0572/README.md

 You can find related Docs for DAism here.

 # PLZ CONTACT ME‼️
-We are looking for collabration with open-source AI projects!
+We are looking for collabration with AI projects!
+If you are interested in the integration of AI with blockchain in the context of financial empowerment, please contact us.
+We can provide build something interesting together!

 - **Twitter:** [@Aranna0572](https://twitter.com/Aranna0572)
 - **Wechat:** Aranna_0572